fremen432/Regex-Tutorial/gitst.md

 # Regular Expression Tutorial

 This tutorial is meant to be a foundational reference guide for anyone learning Regular Espressions.
 By the end of this tutorial you will know what a Regular Expression (regex) is, when to use them, all of their different functionality, as well as some cool tips on how to improve your own regex scripting.
+Throughout this tutorial we'll be referencing a specific regular expression, breaking down each component and learning about the functionality of each part.
+The regex we'll be looking at will search for an email address such as "bob@gmail.com" and return a match if the structure of that email matches the criteria of our regular expression.

+Regex: `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/`

 ## Summary

 In this tutorial we will discuss

 Bonus: You can click <span><a href="https://regexr.com/" target="_blank">here</a></span> to navitage to an online regex editor so you can practice your regex scripting as you learn!